-PROMOTE MIXED-USE ACTIVITY CENTERS Strengthen and encourage the development of unique activity centers within walking distance of residential neighborhoods while protecting the City's rural character, making efficient use of public services, and removing incentives for sprawl.
+PROMOTE MIXED-USE ACTIVITY CENTERS

+Strengthen and encourage the development of unique activity centers within walking distance of residential neighborhoods while protecting the City's rural character, making efficient use of public services, and removing incentives for sprawl.
 Provide a mix of uses located close together so that people have options for places to live, work, shop, and participate in civic life.
-Centers should vary in scale, use, and intensity, represented by a hierarchy of hamlets, walkable neighborhoods. mixed-use village centers, and the Downtown, all of which reflect the character of Lewiston.
+Centers should vary in scale, use, and intensity, represented by a hierarchy of hamlets, walkable neighborhoods, mixed-use village centers, and the Downtown, all of which reflect the character of Lewiston.
+Centers should be located in existing and new neighborhoods.
 The presence of activity centers should further the economic vitality and sustainability of the City while promoting social interaction and community building.